Rithvik-gamedev/BoxShooter_FPS_Assignment/README.md

 ## Overview

-This project is a first-person shooter (FPS) game developed in **Unreal Engine 5.X**.
-The core gameplay revolves around dynamically spawning interactive boxes based on real-time data fetched from an online JSON endpoint.
+This project is a first-person shooter (FPS) game developed in **Unreal Engine 5.6**.
+The gameplay revolves around dynamically spawning interactive boxes based on real-time data fetched from an online JSON endpoint.
 Players engage by shooting and damaging these boxes, earning points upon destruction, which are displayed on a custom in-game UI.

 This assignment focuses on demonstrating **Unreal Engine C++ proficiency** in areas such as online data fetching, JSON parsing, dynamic actor spawning, custom material application, hit detection, and UMG UI integration.